Seven million people die every year due to air pollution. Monitoring air quality enables people worldwide to better protect themselves.

 We are a huge fan of Jeff Geerling YouTube Videos, and he made a fantastic video review when we had only our first air quality kit, the Basic kit.
 It’s great that he also talks what actually made him want to know more about the air quality in his basement office.

-Many thanks also to Nicholas who reviewed our indoor and outdoor open hardware kits and wrote about his reasons to know about the air he breathes.
-By the way, in the meantime we made some changes on the outdoor enclosure and the assembly with the cable management is much easier now.
+Many thanks to Nicholas who reviewed our indoor and outdoor open hardware kits and wrote about his reasons to know about the air he breathes.
+By the way, we made some changes on the outdoor enclosure and the assembly is much easier now.

 Sotirios not only wrote about our basic kit but also about our open sourced small information display that is particularly popular with student projects in schools.